Customize Prompts

 ->get();

 The cached context is placed before the per-request content in the prompt.
-Content
+On the new

 provider supports them.